Paul-Marie/Epitech-Survival-Kit/README.md

 --!>

 # Important!
-**If you are seeing this repository, please just star it! it will not take much time!** :)
+**If you are seeing this repository, please just star it! it will not take this much time!** :)